public class Failsafe extends Object

 Failsafe.with(Arrays.asList(fallback, retryPolicy, circuitBreaker)).get(supplier);This results in the following internal composition when executing a

-or supplier
+runnable or supplier and

 handling its result: